JuliusJupiter/DiligentPythons/docs/team-eval/contributions.md

 {:toc}
 </details>

+## The following distribution of tasks is not final, as we will break down who does what as the work progresses

-## [Jane Dane]
+## Julius

 Contributions
-: Jane's first contribution
-: Jane's second contribution
+: Routing
+: and so much more

+## Kathi

+Contributions
+: Front-end design
+: and so so much more
 : ...

-## [Joe Doe]
+## Finn

 Contributions
-: Joe's first contribution
+: Database structure
+: and so so so much more

+## Teamwork (simultaneously)

+Contributions
+: Website design prototype
-: Joe's second contribution
+: Documentation
-: ...
+: .